Wednesday, June 18, 2025

 What have academics had to say about the town's genesis?
 Unfortunately, our principal historians have themselves been partly to blame for the confusion.

-In his book Covina (1964),1 Donald Pflueger has a chapter entitled "Mr. Phillips Founds a Town" in which he recounts some important formative events that took place during 1884 and 1885 (see timeline below), but nowhere in the book does he give the reader an actual date for Covina's founding.
+In his book Covina (1964),1 Donald Pflueger has a chapter entitled "Mr. Phillips Founds a Town" in which he recounts some important formative events that took place during 1884 and 1885, but nowhere in the book does he give the reader an actual date for Covina's founding.

-Barbara Ann Hall2,3 was similarly equivocal.
+Barbara Ann Hall2,3 was similarly noncommittal.
 In Hall (2007), the only reference to a year for Covina's beginning was in the wording of her first chapter "The Predecessors before 1886."
-However, she was more specific in Hall (2011), stating that 1882 was the year Phillips acquired the land and founded Covina (p.15).
+Hall (2011) was more specific, stating that 1882 was the year Phillips acquired the land and founded Covina (p.15).

 Can we maybe come up with a more definitive date ourselves?
-As I've pointed out here many times, when analyzing history, it can be useful to construct a timeline of relevant events, and I've done so below.
+As I've pointed out here many times, when analyzing history, it can be useful to construct a timeline of relevant events, and I've done so as follows.

 Fall, 1876 – Julián and Antonio Badilla settle the first farmstead4 in the previously uninhabited northernmost section of Rancho La Puente.5

-December, 1884 – Future Los Angeles mayor Frederick Eaton completes surveying and subdividing the Phillips Tract.
-On his plat map, Eaton labels the town site "Covina."6
+December, 1884 – Future Los Angeles mayor Frederick Eaton completes surveying and subdividing Phillips' planned tract.
+On his plat map, Eaton labels the town site "Covina."8

 December 12, 1884 – Newspaperman H. N. Short and associate J. R. Conlee arrive in Covina to start the Covina Independent newspaper, and soon after erect the new town site's first structure–their print shop–at the southwest corner of Citrus and Badillo.1

-October, 1885 – J. P. Culver drafts the official map of record of the Phillips Tract.7 (Link to PDF file here.)
+October, 1885 – J. P. Culver drafts the official map of record of the Phillips Tract.10 (Link to PDF file here.)

-April 8, 1886 – The Culver map is recorded with the County of Los Angeles.7
+April 8, 1886 – The Culver map is recorded with the County of Los Angeles.11

-October 13, 1934 – The City of Covina celebrates the 50th anniversary of its founding,8,9 however neither local paper states explicitly which historical event in 1884 is being commemorated.
+October 13, 1934 – The City of Covina celebrates the 50th anniversary of its founding,12,13 however neither local paper states which specific historical event in 1884 is being commemorated.

-April 8, 1986 – The City of Covina celebrates its centennial on the 100th anniversary of the recording of the Culver map.10
+April 8, 1986 – The City of Covina celebrates its centennial on the 100th anniversary of the recording of the Culver map.14

 The present day – The current city government's website states 1882 was the year of Covina's founding.
-No point of reference for that date is provided, but I presume it's based on the statement in Hall (2011) that equates the establishment of the Phillips Tract in 1882 with the founding of Covina.
+No reference for that date is provided.

 The arguments For and Against each year: